sarahwallingbell/CS455_hwk3_data_cleansing/README.md

 Your assignment is to:
 1. Define a database schema in SQL.
 [Click here for the full homework assignment with specific schema requirements](https://davidtchiu.github.io/teaching/cs455/hwk3.ddl/)
 2. After your schema has been defined, you must write a script that will take the data from its raw format and insert it into your database.

+shmeeplesoft.raw.txt contains the raw student course enrollment information for cleansing and entry into the SQL database I defined.